w-A-L-L-e/redactietool/README.md

                  Develop mode, running on http://localhost:8080

- * Serving Flask app "app.subloader" (lazy loading)
+ * Serving Flask app "app.redactietool" (lazy loading)
  * Environment: production
    WARNING: This is a development server.
 Do not use it in a production deployment.
    Use a production WSGI server instead.